Group norms examples: How to set team norms that work

 Slack norms after switching to remote work

-When the team first went remote, there was suddenly a completely new way of working together to figure out, compounded by the fact that we also had new members on the team who didn't have existing strong relationships.
-Rather than enforcing existing rules, we approached it as a team exercise to share what we were worried about and what norms we wanted to establish as a team.
+When the team first went remote, there was suddenly a completely new way of working together to figure out, compounded by the fact that we also had new members who didn't have strong existing relationships.
+Rather than enforcing existing rules, we approached it as a team exercise to share what we were worried about and the norms we wanted to establish.

-As an example, we decided that maintaining the feeling of being able to tap someone on the shoulder with a quick question was important—but also that protecting long stretches of focus and flow time was also important.
-As a team we decided that we were okay with biasing towards over-communication rather than under-communication, so we all agreed that Slacking anyone anytime was fine, with the understanding that each person would manage their own Slack notifications and may choose to respond at a time that was most convenient to them.
+For example, we decided that maintaining the feeling of being able to tap someone on the shoulder for a quick question was important, as was protecting long stretches of focus and flow time.
+As a team, we decided we were OK with biasing towards over-communication rather than under-communication, so we all agreed that Slack anyone anytime was fine, with the understanding that each person would manage their own Slack notifications and could choose to respond at a time that was most convenient to them.

 Read: 6 tips to harness the power of flow state at work